 Uninstall Microsoft Office 32-bit & install 64-bit version

 To uninstall Microsoft Office, if you use this Uninstall Office Tool from Microsoft, the uninstallation will be complete and cleaner.

-Once uninstalled, you will have to download the correct version, and install it again.
+Once uninstalled, you must download the correct version and install it again.

 You may get this error message when it detects the issue-

 - There was a problem uninstalling Office.
 We can continue, but this will remove all versions of Office.